andrew/nesbitt.io/_posts/2025-12-06-github-actions-package-manager.md

 layout: post
 title: "GitHub Actions Has a Package Manager, and It Might Be the Worst"
 date: 2025-12-06 10:00 +0000
-description: "GitHub Actions is a package manager that ignores decades of supply chain security best practices: no lockfile, no integrity verification, no transitive pinning"
+description: "GitHub Actions has a package manager that ignores decades of supply chain security best practices: no lockfile, no integrity verification, no transitive pinning"
 tags:
   - package-managers
   - github
 ---

-GitHub Actions is a package manager.
+After putting together [ecosyste-ms/package-manager-resolvers](https://github.com/ecosyste-ms/package-manager-resolvers), I started wondering what dependency resolution algorithm GitHub Actions uses.
 When you write `uses: actions/checkout@v4` in a workflow file, you're declaring a dependency.
 GitHub resolves it, downloads it, and executes it.
-That's a package manager.
-It just doesn't look like one because there's no `install` command and no `node_modules` folder.
+That's package management.
+So I went spelunking into the runner codebase to see how it works.
+What I found was concerning.

 Package managers are a critical part of software supply chain security.
 The industry has spent years hardening them after incidents like left-pad, event-stream, and countless others.
 Lockfiles, integrity hashes, and dependency visibility aren't optional extras.
 They're the baseline.
 GitHub Actions ignores all of it.